 - You can donate to Books for America..
 They build and improve reading libraries in schools, shelters and many other organizations.
 You can drop off books at their Washington, DC office or ship books to them.

-- You can also donate through Lions Clubs eyeglasses program.
-Lions club has 18 drop off locations.
+- You can donate through Lions Clubs eyeglasses program.
+Lions club has multiple drop off locations.
 They distribute the glasses to people in need in developing countries.

 - The Get-Well Gamers Foundation distributes your games and game systems to hospitals.
 You mail your games and systems to their headquarters.